VibryanKessel/MediaCenter/server/readme.md

-GET /medias/key/{keyword}  -------->   get media by keyword(applied on the title) POST /medias/add with a media in body  -----------> insert media POST /medias/delete with a media id in body   -------->   delete media
+GET /medias/key/{keyword}  -------->   get media by keyword(applied on the title) POST /medias/add with a media in body  -----------> insert media POST /medias/delete with a media id in body   -------->   delete media PUT /medias/update/{idMedia} with the new media in body   -------->   update media

 /*---------------------------BORROWS------------------------*/